lorenzochicco99/nvim/README.md

 ## Setup
-The setup assumes that you are working from a debian based distro such as ubuntu.
+The setup assumes that you are working from a debian based distro such as ubuntu. **Please run line by line and read comments.**
 ```
 sudo apt install neovim
 cd